spacecloud-io/space-learn/content/Frontend Course/react-basics/going-realtime.md

 }

-// Subscribe to any changes in posts of 'frontend' category let unsubscribe = db.liveQuery('posts').where(condition).subscribe(onSnapshot, onError)
+// Subscribe to any changes in posts of 'frontend' category let subscription = db.liveQuery('posts').where(condition).subscribe(onSnapshot, onError)
 ```

 The `onSnapshot` and `onError` functions are the callbacks passed to the `liveQuery.subscribe()` function.
 The `onSnapshot` function is invoked whenever there is a change in our result set.
 The `onError` function is invoked whenever there is some error encountered.
 Pretty obvious right.

 The rest is pretty much similar to `db.get()`.

 Unlike `db.get()`, `db.liveQuery()` doesnt return a Promise.
-Instead it returns an unsubscribe function you can use to de-register the liveQuery.
+Instead it returns a subscription object containing an unsubscribe function you can use to de-register the liveQuery.
 This frees up resources on the client.

 Also, our `getTodos()` function wouldn't be asynchronous anymore.
 It will now expect a callback in which it will pass an error or the latest copy of the documents.
-It will return the `unsubscribe` function so the component can trigger an unsubscribe whenever it unmounts.
+It will return a subscription object with a `unsubscribe` function so the component can trigger an unsubscribe whenever it unmounts.

 So the updated `getTodos()` function will look like this: